Last week the PPO published 4 reports relating to deaths in custody. The causes are categorised as follows:

 - Natural Causes = 3

-Below is a summary of those self-inlflicted deaths, with specific focus on those aspects of Healthcare services that are integral within prisons:
+Below is a summary of those self-inlflicted and other non-natural deaths, with specific focus on those aspects of Healthcare services that are integral within prisons:

 - The Management of Risk of Suicide and Self-Harm (Mental Health Teams),